magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 ```

 **Explanation:**
 This code creates an asset within the existing asset collection.
 It prompts the user for a name and defines the asset type as `IMAGE`.
-After creation, the asset's ID and name are displayed to the user.
+After creation, the asset's Id and name are displayed to the user.

 ### Uploading an Asset